- Hussam Ayloushexecutive director of the Southern California Council on American-Islamic Relations.

-HUSSAN AYLOUSH: Actually we are looking into it.
-This was in our meeting.
+HUSSAM AYLOUSH: Actually, we’re looking into it, not only from this comment.
+This was on our mailing.
 This was sent to our members when it happened.
-But also we are looking at a long, long list of anti-Muslim comments made almost on a daily basis on his show.
-Mr. Beck seems to enjoy focusing on the fringe element in the—within the Muslim extremist segment, forgetting about the existence of extremists in all religions and all groups.
-Focusing on some—the media shock or the image — the shocking image of extremists in a way to create the scare and fear of Muslims in America.
+But also we’re looking at a long, long list of anti-Muslim comments made almost on a daily basis on his show.
+Mr. Beck seems to enjoy focusing on the fringe elements in the—within the Muslim extremist segment, forgetting about the existence of extremists in all religions and all groups, focusing on some—the media shock or the image, the shocking image of extremists, in a way to create the scare and fear of Muslims in America.

-AMY GOODMAN: Well, Hussam Ayloush, I want to thank you for being with us, Executive Director of the Southern Californian Council of American Islamic Relations.
+AMY GOODMAN: Well, Hussam Ayloush, I want to thank you for being with us, executive director of the Southern Californian Council on American-Islamic Relations.